 Once again, Peter Krogh breaks ground in defining the elements of the visual media ecosystem.

 Curious about what that means for you and the visual media you manage?
-Pre-order your copy of Peter Krogh’s The DAM Book 3.0 and you’ll not only get the first chapter right away, but you’ll get a 10% discount.
-Pre-order special runs through March and April, as we release the chapters progressively.
+Pre-order your copy of Peter Krogh’s The DAM Book 3.0 and you’ll get a 10% discount.
+And you’ll receive 7 chapters.
+Pre-order special runs through April, as we release the chapters progressively.

 Pre-order discount: 10%

 - Pages: 363, Chapters 1, and 3 through 8.

 - Once the book is fully released, all links in the book will be live, and, regular pricing resumes.

 The creation, use and management of digital images has transformed in the last few years.
 The integration of mobile devices into our daily lives has increased the pace and importance of visual communication.
 We now expect photographic imagery to be a part of nearly every exchange of information.

 Mobile devices and cloud services have also created an expectation that we can have access to our important media wherever we are.
 Indeed, in order to use media, we need to have access to it.
 If it’s not available when you need it, it might as well not exist.